-A public visitation, following MN State Covid Guidelines, for Wayne Kjallberg of Wannaska, MN will be held on Tuesday, March 2, 2021 from 5-7 PM with a 7:00 Prayer Service at Helgeson Funeral Home in Roseau.
-Funeral services will be held at a later date.
+A funeral service, following MN State Covid Guidelines, for Wayne Kjallberg of Wannaska, MN will be held on Tuesday, April 6, 2021 at 2:00 PM at Helgeson Funeral Home in Roseau.
 Interment will be at Mickinock Cemetery.

 Wayne Lyle Kjallberg passed away on February 19, 2021 at the LifeCare Roseau Manor.
 Wayne was born on March 4, 1952, the third of four sons to John and Dorothy (Erickson) Kjallberg.
 Wayne grew up on the family farm in Mickinock Township and attended grade school in Wannaska and high school in Roseau, graduating in 1970.
 He was baptized and confirmed at the Riverside Lutheran Church in Wannaska.